mit-mit-randomprojectlab/quantum_entanglement_retro_edition/README.md

 SDL_Mixer 2.0.X (https://www.libsdl.org/projects/SDL_mixer/)

+## Game Instructions:
+The game is controlled using the arrow keys: moves your character token (circle) in each game space.
+To complete the level, you must guide each of your player tokens to the green goal squares in each of the two (left and right) game spaces.
+Grey blocks are obstacles/walls and red blocks kill the player token and fail the level.

+Pressing space continuously engages the automatic level-solver.

 ## Credits:
 Original "Quantum Entanglment" game by Team MYCTL, made in seven days in Python for PyWeek 33 (March 2022) (https://pyweek.org/e/pw33_colab/).
 Artwork, music and sfx by mit-mit.